-Mindful of these problems, the Professional Ethics Committee of the State Bar of Texas has offered pertinent guidance in a recent ethics opinion.
-Unfortunately, their recommendations tend toward even greater complexity in Yellow Pages legal advertising by suggesting the inclusion of disclaimers more lengthy than those already discussed.
+Mindful of these problems, the Professional Ethics Committee of the State Bar of Texas has offered pertinent guidance in a recent ethics opinion.68 Unfortunately, their recommendations69 tend toward even greater complexity in Yellow Pages legal advertising by suggesting the inclusion of disclaimers more lengthy than those already discussed.
 Where, for example, an attorney who is board certified in Personal Injury Trial Law advertises that he handles worker's compensation cases, the committee states that the ad must disclose his board certification and, in addition, "should also include the caveat":

 ^{67.} See State Bar of Texas, Comm. on Interpretation of the Code of Professional Responsibility, Op.
-418 (1984) (permissible to subdefine broad headings), reprinted in 47 Tex.
+418 (1984) (permissible to subdefine broad headings), reprinted in 47 TEX.
 B.J.
 1118, 1118 (1984).

 ^{69.} Opinions of the Professional Ethics Committee are not binding on the Texas Supreme Court.
-See Tex.
-Rev. Civ.
-Stat.
-Ann. art.
+See TEX.
+REV. CIV.
+STAT.
+ANN. art.
 320a-1, § 18(b) (Vernon's Supp.
 1985).
 In addition, no decision has yet precisely defined their precedential force when cited to lower courts or local grievance committees.
 Telephone interview between Christopher Warren and Dell Wynn, Office of the General Counsel, State Bar of Texas (May 21, 1985).
-Inasmuch as the members of the Committee are appointed by the Texas Supreme Court, and presumably are well-qualified to hold such positions, it may reasonably be assumed that the opinions of the Committee will normally be entitled to significant weight.
-For a brief overview of the operation of the Committee, see generally, J. Zunker, The Professional Ethics Committee, 46 Tex.
+Inasmuch as the members of the Committee are appointed by the Texas Supreme Court, and presumably are well-qualified to hold such positions, it may reasonably be assumed that the opinions of the Committee, see generally, J. Zunker, The Professional Ethics Committee, 46 TEX.
 B.J.
 720 (1983) (Professional Ethics Committee passes on proposed conduct).